Ari Ben-Menashe: Early life

+Career

-Intelligence career
+Israeli Intelligence

 In 1977, Ben-Menashe joined Israel's Military Intelligence Directorate.
 He later said, "I happened to be the right guy at the right time.
 I spoke Persian, Arabic, English.
 I knew the United States."
-In his book Profits of War: Inside the Secret U.S.-Israeli Arms Network Ben-Menashe said that following the 1979 Iranian Revolution, his Iranian background provided useful connections, with some of his school friends playing roles in the new government.
-These connections, Ben-Menashe said, led to his playing an intermediary role in the Israeli effort to sell arms to Iran and were close to the Israeli government decision to back the Reagan campaign's "October Surprise" efforts to ensure American hostages held by Iran and its allies were released on a timetable that strengthened Ronald Reagan and not the incumbent US President, Jimmy Carter.
+In his 1992 book Profits of War: Inside the Secret U.S.-Israeli Arms Network Ben-Menashe said that following the 1979 Iranian Revolution, his Iranian background provided useful connections, with some of his school friends playing roles in the new government.
+These connections, Ben-Menashe said, led to his playing an intermediary role in the Israeli effort to sell arms to Iran and were close to the Israeli government decision to back the Reagan campaign's "October Surprise" efforts to ensure American hostages held by Iran and its allies were released on a timetable that strengthened Ronald Reagan and not the incumbent U.S. president, Jimmy Carter.

-Ben-Menashe served in the Military Intelligence Directorate until 1987, once under Moshe Hebroni, the deputy to the Directorate's Director, General Yehoshua Sagi.
-Hebroni told Craig Unger in 1992, "Ben-Menashe served directly under me....
-He had access to very, very sensitive material."
+Ben-Menashe served in the Military Intelligence Directorate until 1987, though as a civilian for many years.
+He has stated that he was never a spy and "was never undercover or anything of that nature."

-In September 1986, Ben-Menashe gave information to Time correspondent Raji Samghabadi about the weapons shipments to Iran organised by Richard Secord, Oliver North and Albert Hakim, which later became known as the Iran–Contra affair.
-Time was unwilling to publish the allegations, and Ben-Menashe later passed the information to the Lebanese Ash-Shiraa, which published them on 3 November 1986, and soon led to congressional investigations.
+In September 1986, Ben-Menashe gave information to Time correspondent Raji Samghabadi about the weapons shipments to Iran organized by Richard Secord, Oliver North and Albert Hakim, which later became known as the Iran–Contra affair.
+A number of officials, including North, were criminally indicted for their part in the weapons shipments.
+When Ben-Menashe revealed the as-of-then unproven allegations to Time, they were unwilling to publish them, and Ben-Menashe later passed the information to the Lebanese Ash-Shiraa, which published them on 3 November 1986 and soon led to congressional investigations.
 Samghabadi later said, "The information he gave me was earthshaking, and it was later corroborated by Congress."
-According to Ben-Menashe, the leaking was done on the orders of Likud's Yitzhak Shamir to embarrass his Labour Party rival, Shimon Peres, whose Labour party had criticized Shamir and Likud for secret activities such as arms operation to Iran.
+Congress, however, described Ben-Meanshe's testimony in their investigation as "untruthful" and "not credible".